2026 International Conference

 Key Dates:

 • Registration & Accommodation Information: early March 2026.
-A full booking link and further delegate information will be released around that time.
+A full booking link and further delegate information will be released around this time.

 • Early bird registration closes: 15 May 2026